ga4gh/compliance/docs/ConfigTheCTK.md

 You can configure the CTK via the properties used by the:

-- `transport` module to control target server URLS (see `/transport/src/main/resources/defaulttransport.properties/`
+- `transport` module to control target server URLS (edit `cts-java/src/main/resources/defaulttransport.properties` and `ctk-transport/src/main/resources/defaulttransport.properties`)
 - `ctk-cli` module to control:
 	- test selection and some infrequently-changed items general operation (loader paths etc) (see `/ctk-cli/src/main/resources/application.properties`)
 	- logging behavior (see `/ctk-cli/src/main/resources/log4j2.xml`)
 - `cts-java` has its own copy of `defaulttransport.properties` to support running stand-alone tests under IDEs, this is still experimental and may be removed.

-If you're working with CTK/CTS source (in an IDE or for a Maven build) it's easiest to just edit `ctk-cli/src/main/resources/application.properties` and `ctk-cli/src/main/resources/application.properties` but these changes will have no effect until you rebuild (because the rebuild copies the files from `src/main/resources/` into `target/` which is where the code runs from).
+If you're working with CTK/CTS source (in an IDE or for a Maven build) it's easiest to just edit `ctk-cli/src/main/resources/application.properties`, `ctk-server/src/main/resources/application.properties`, and `ctk-testrunner/src/main/resources/application.properties`, but these changes will have no effect until you rebuild (because the rebuild copies the files from `src/main/resources/` into `target/` which is where the code runs from).
 But, you can make temporary changes to the text properties files directly in the output build `target` tree.

 If you're working with the CTK/CTS at the command line, you can extract that file from the packaged jar file and have it in the dir where the jar runs from
 (`jar xvf ctk-cli-v.0.5.1-SNAPSHOT.jar application.properties`) ... if you're using the ZIP distribution, it will already have extracted that properties file (and other control files) for you.